Adam Guettel: Mentorship by Stephen Sondheim and Mary Rodgers

 Soon, turning to musical theatre composition, he was mentored by Stephen Sondheim.
 Guettel recalled how as a 14-year-old boy he showed Sondheim his work.
 Guettel was "crestfallen" since he had come in "sort of all puffed up thinking [he] would be rained with compliments and things", which was not the case since Sondheim had some "very direct things to say".
-Later, Sondheim wrote and apologized to Guettel, writing "...
-I didn't mean to be 'not very encouraging.'
-In fact, I hoped to be quite the reverse".
-He assured the 14-year-old Guettel that he thought him to be "literate, intelligent, and talented", and told him to "keep writing, because that's what we all do". was actually trying to be "constructive".
+Later, Sondheim wrote and apologized to Guettel for being "not very encouraging" when he was actually trying to be "constructive".
+He assured the 14-year-old Guettel that he thought him to be "literate, intelligent, and talented", and told him to "keep writing, because that's what we all do".
 Years later, Sondheim included Guettel's song "The Riddle Song" from Floyd Collins on his list of "songs he wished he'd written".
 Guettel credits Sondheim with his focus on clarity as the central rule in his writing.
 In September 2009, Guettel and Sondheim "broke down the art of songwriting" in an hour-long interview for the Dramatists Guild of America.
-After Sondheim's passing, Guettel wrote the "last word" For the Library of Congress's Magazine on his work.
+After Sondheim's death, Guettel wrote the "last word" for the Library of Congress's magazine on his work.

-Guettel is the son of composer, author and Juilliard School chairman Mary Rodgers, who died on June 26, 2014, and grandson of legendary musical theater composer Richard Rodgers.
-His father, Henry Guettel (died October 7, 2013), was a film executive and was the executive director of the Theatre Development Fund.
-When Guettel took up music composition in his mid-teens, he was encouraged by his family.
-This came with harsh criticism from his mother, a broadway composer herself; “That's a lazy melody.
-Those harmonies are boring.
-I’ve heard that before.
-You can't end a song like that.
-You have to bring us home,” Guettel recalled that “She was unforgiving, and in that way, she was the best teacher ever.
-The stakes were high, and she knew exactly what she was talking about.”

-His mother said that she offered him advice for around a year.
+When Guettel took up music composition in his mid-teens, his mother said that she offered him advice for around a year.
 "After that, he was so far beyond anything I could ever have dreamed of, I just backed off."
 Richard Rodgers, who died when Guettel was 15, overheard an early composition, said he liked it, and asked him to play it louder.
 Guettel has qualified the compliment, noting that "He was literally on his deathbed on the other side of the living-room wall."
-Guettel has said that his grandfather's work as a composer has afforded him enough money to choose "weird topics" for musicals, and to take his time completing them.